idkfelix/year12/Maths/Data Analysis.md

 	- **Negative**
 		- Presents with a tail to the left of the bell curve
 		- Most data in high range with minimal low range
+	- Mean of data falls on skewed tail
+	-
 ```tikz
 \begin{document}
   \begin{tikzpicture}[domain=0:7, ]